WADA INTERNATIONAL STANDARD FOR PROTECTION OF PRIVACY AND PERSONAL INFORMATION

 USADA adheres to WADA’s International Standard for the Protection of Privacy and Personal Information (ISPPPI).
 The purpose of the ISPPPI is to ensure that all relevant parties involved in anti-doping in sport adhere to a set of core privacy protections when collecting and using athlete personal information.

-Public disclosure of personal information will generally only come about when permitted or required by the USADA Protocol for Olympic and Paralympic Movement Testing (“USADA Protocol”), the USOC National Anti-Doping Policies, the World Anti-Doping Code, the American Arbitration Association Supplementary Procedures for the Arbitration of Olympic Sport Doping Disputes, the rules of International Federations or as required by law, law enforcement, or other governmental or agency processes.
+Public disclosure of personal information will generally only come about when permitted or required by the USADA Protocol for Olympic and Paralympic Movement Testing (“USADA Protocol”), the USOPC National Anti-Doping Policy, the World Anti-Doping Code, Procedures for the Arbitration of Olympic & Paralympic Sport Doping Disputes.”, the rules of International Federations or as required by law, law enforcement, or other governmental or agency processes.
 Personal information may also be viewed in connection with third party audits of USADA.
-USADA does not control how other organizations handle information shared with them by USADA, but will include a statement requesting that such information be handled consistently with the USADA Protocol and/or the ISPPI.
+USADA does not control how other organizations handle information shared with them by USADA, but will include a statement requesting that such information be handled consistently with the USADA Protocol and/or the ISPPPI.

 If an athlete, the athlete’s representative(s), or others associated with the athlete make(s) public comments about any process involving the athlete, including any case, USADA may respond publicly to such comments and rely upon any personal information provided to USADA in such response.
 Also, USADA may at any time release aggregate statistics of testing, TUE applications and permits, whereabouts filings, results management processes, and adjudication results.